 You must submit an abstract no later than one week prior to giving your talk.
-Abstracts may be emailed to Nicole Flowers at [email protected].
+Abstracts may be emailed to PSPG Program Administrator.

 All students must attend PSPG220 and inform the program if they have an excused absence.
 Students will be excused for up to two absences in order to receive a pass.
-Students must submit an evaluation for each attendance.
+Students will be assigned to provide feedback to their peers.

 The student’s thesis advisor should make every effort to attend your annual presentation and if the date you are selected to present does not fit with their schedule, you should try and swap so that they can attend.
 The thesis advisor is required to submit a formal evaluation of the talk that should be discussed in person with the student.

 Faculty are expected to assist the student with their talk preparation and to provide written feedback in response to the feedback request sent out by the program for both their student as well as the other student speaker of the day.

 The talks will be captured by video.
-Should the PI miss the talk then he or she can request the capture link from Nicole Flowers.
+Should the PI miss the talk then he or she can request the capture link from PSPG Administration.
 Students can also request the link if they wish to review their talk.